 - Dirty air filter: You’ll want to make sure your air filter is clean and functioning properly.
 If it’s dirty or in need of replacement, your lawn mower might not start.
 Read “Why Your Lawn Mower Starts & Then Dies“.

 - Dirty or Clogged Fuel System: this is a common problem.
-If you have a suspicion that the fuel in your lawn mower isn’t traveling properly to the engine, you may need to make sure you have fresh fuel and nothing clogging the carburetor.
+If you have a suspicion that the fuel in your lawn mower isn’t traveling properly to the engine, you may need to make sure you have fresh fuel and nothing clogs the carburetor.
 Check out our steps to clean your carburetor.
-We use Sea Foam to stabilize our fuel so the fuel doesn’t break down over extended periods of time.
+We use Sea Foam to stabilize our fuel so that fuel doesn’t break down over extended periods of time.

 Lawn Mower Loses or Can’t Maintain Speed

-This is a common issue with riding lawn mowers, where you can dictate its speed when cutting grass.
+This is a common issue with riding lawn mowers, where you can dictate their speed when cutting grass.
 If you notice your lawn mower is riding properly and all of a sudden it significantly slows or can’t maintain the desired speed, check the drive belt in the motor casing.